 In particular, Europe and EMEA have a more fragmented online retailer market landscape.
 Thus, it’s increasingly important for brands to be present across several retailers including local ones to capture those markets.
 Some of the local retailers might also be preferred due to different yet localized consumer experience.
 Further, they might offer local payment methods that are preferred, have faster local deliveries, and more.
 Further, also consider your vertical and the niche retailers that you should be present specific to your industry.

-In addition to identifying the key retailers, building relationships with retailers is vital to achieving your goals especially in a competitive time period such as Black Friday and the Holiday Season which follows shortly after.
-At ChannelSight we have relationships with over 1000 retailers across the globe, get in touch with us if you’d like to know more.
+In addition to identifying the key retailers, building relationships with retailers is vital to achieving your goals especially in a competitive time period such as BFCM and the holiday season which follows shortly after.